 Development of internal control and risk management

-The Ministry of Finance is continuing to develop internal control and risk management in central government.
-The Ministry has launched a project to determine how to make internal control and risk management into a strategic part of central government processes.
-The Ministry has partnered with the OECD in the project, which is being funded by the EU.
+The Ministry of Finance continued to develop internal control and risk management in central government in 2023–2025.
+The Ministry launched a project that examined how to make internal control and risk management into a strategic part of central government processes.
+The Ministry partnered with the OECD in the project, which was funded by the EU.

-The Ministry is working with stakeholders to determine whether the regulation or organisation of internal control and risk management needs to be amended.
-The project also aims to improve central government’s ability to plan, develop and maintain effective internal control and risk management processes.
+The Ministry worked with stakeholders to determine whether the regulation or organisation of internal control and risk management needed to be amended.
+The project also aimed to improve central government’s ability to design, develop and maintain effective internal control and risk management processes.

 Results